hotosm/learnosm/_posts/en/0500-10-24-tm-admin_en.md

 **Type of Mapping** - Used in project list filtering and helps mappers find projects they like to map.

+**iD Editor Presets** - If you choose one or more items from the drop-down list then mappers using iD will only be able to assign these features to the objects they mapped.
+This is recommended for beginner projects which are typically buildings-only and reduces the risk of erroneous tag assignments.
+If you use this feature then it is a good idea to let mappers know in the instructions that they cannot map anything else.

 **Organization** - The organization whose project managers should have administrative permissions for this project.
 The organization must have been previously registered with the Tasking Manager.

 **Interests** - Used to suggest projects to mappers.
 Mappers specify their interests in their profile.